isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution108.md

 ---
-title: Rotary Wok Fryer
+title: Rotary wok fryers significantly improve the industrial frying process by providing functions like automated heating, programmable filling of oil/water, automated stirring and cleaning.
+The rotary wok fryer is able to rotate and stir the food to ensure that the food is evenly cooked.
+Recommended min capacity of 20L to accomodate scalability
 permalink: /productivity-solutions-grant/solutionrepo/solution108
 ---

 ### Description

-Rotary wok fryers significantly improve the industrial frying process by providing functions like automated heating, programmable filling of oil/water, automated stirring and cleaning.
-The rotary wok fryer is able to rotate and stir the food to ensure that the food is evenly cooked.
-Recommended min capacity of 20L to accomodate scalability

 ### Details of Solution